Chocolate Drip Cake

 Making This Drip Cake in Advance & Storage Tips

 • Make the chocolate ganache drip ahead of time or save leftovers!
-Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store in the fridge for up to 3 weeks.
+Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store it in the fridge for up to a month.

 • Use leftover ganache to top cupcakes, cookies, or even ice cream!